 The treating physician should consider multiple factors such as subject anatomy, subject risk profile, hospital standard of care and physician preference when determining the appropriate treatment option.
 Endologix's treatment recommendation is based on a subset of those factors, and as such, should be used as a reference for physicians and not a requirement.
-Each secondary intervention case requiring an additional Nellix device will undergo an internal review process.
-Implanting physicians in such cases will go through device training prior to their first bailout procedure and a proctor will be provided for secondary ChEVAS procedures.
 The recommended treatment options are provided below.